jpratt9/john-pratt.com/content/featured/5_Portfolio/index.md

   - SquareSpace
 ---

-A revamped version of my personal portfolio website, hosted on Netlify.
+A revamped version of my portfolio website, hosted on Netlify.